Risk & Compliance Intelligence with Gen AI

 EU Regulation

 Markets in Crypto-assets Regulation (MiCAR or MiCA) regulates crypto-asset issuance and service provision in the EU.
-MiCA encompasses activities such as offering asset-referenced tokens (ARTs) and electronic money tokens (EMTs) to the public or seeking admission for trading, as well as issuing such tokens.

-MiCA came into force on 29 Jun 2023, with the provisions about ARTs and EMTs applicable from 30 Jun 2024.
+MiCA came into force on 29 Jun 2023, with the provisions about asset-referenced tokens (ARTs) and electronic money tokens (EMTs) applicable from 30 Jun 2024.
 MiCA for the rest of the crypto-assets will apply starting 30 Dec 2024.
 As part of MiCA’s implementation, The European Banking Authority (EBA) and The European Securities and Market Authority (ESMA) have launched many consultations.

 SupraFin has commented on many of these consultations and offers crypto-asset risk scores, risk analysis reports, and advice to help deal with the risk management required by the current and upcoming crypto-asset regulations.
 Contact us at [email protected] to learn about our products.